-The Nurse-Family Partnership is an evidence-based home visitation program that improves the health, well-being, and self-sufficiency of low-income, first-time parents and their children.
+The Nurse-Family Partnership is a nationally recognized, evidence-based, home visitation program operated by the Monroe County Department of Public Health that improves the health, well-being, and self-sufficiency of low-income, first-time parents and their children.

 How Does Nurse-Family Partnership Work?

-UR Medicine Home Care has been serving as the staffing agency providing nursing service for the nationally recognized Nurse-Family Partnership in Rochester since July 2006.
+Since the inception of the program in July 2006, UR Medicine Home Care has been serving as the exclusive staffing agency providing nursing service.
 The Nurse-Family Partnership currently serves more than 240 local families.
 The program was developed by Dr. David Olds and Dr. Harriet Kitzman at the University of Rochester in the 1970’s after testing a model for nurse home visits to a rural community in Elmira, NY.
 Since then, the program has been rigorously tested through a series of randomized control trials in Elmira, Memphis and Denver with very impressive outcomes.
 The program is now in 42 states and the U.S. Virgin Islands.

 Home visits by specially trained registered nurses are the distinguishing feature of the Nurse-Family Partnership.
 Nurses visit clients on a weekly to bi-weekly basis beginning early in pregnancy and continuing until the child is two years old.
 Eligibility criteria requires that the mother is preparing to parent her first baby, is not more than 28 weeks gestation and is low-income based on federal poverty guidelines.
 The population falls mostly within Rochester’s high-risk areas, but there is no geographical limit for eligibility in Monroe County.
 The program is focused around achieving three goals: